 File Name – The source .vrmesh file.
 Animated proxies can be stored either in one single file or as a sequence of files with one file per frame.
 In the latter case, you can use the string <frame0n> in the file name to have it replaced with the current frame number at render time, where n is an integer number specifying the number of digits.
 For example, if you enter my_proxy_<frame04>.vrmesh as the file name, this is expanded to my_proxy_0000.vrmesh for frame 0, my_proxy_0001.vrmesh for frame 1, etc. If you use a sequence of files, the Playback type option is ignored, as V-Ray do not know how many frames are in the animation.
 The Playback speed parameter may also work unreliably with sequences of files.

 Convert and load non-vrmesh geometry file – Starts a ply2vrmesh command to convert the selected file to a vrmesh as a separate process.

 Particle render mode – Controls how particles are rendered.

 Spheres – Renders all particles in the file as spheres.

 Points – Renders all particles in the file as points.

 Playback speed – A multiplier for the speed of the animation.
-A value of 1.0 plays the animation at normal speed, while 2.0 plays it at double speed and 0.5 plays it at half speed.
-Putting negative numbers here will make the animation play backwards.
+A value of 1.0 plays the animation at normal speed, 2.0 plays it at double speed, and 0.5 plays it at half speed.
+Putting negative numbers here makes the animation play backwards.
 This option may not work very well for sequences of .vrmesh files.

 Start offset – Offsets the beginning of the animation by the given number of frames.
 The default value of 0.0 starts the animation at the first available frame.
 You can use positive as well as negative values here.